malfuncti0n/php-mvc-base/README.md

 # php-mvc-base
-PHP MVC structured application with bootstrap, twig template engine eloquent orm support.
-Autoloading routes to apropriate Controller's method
+PHP MVC structured application with bootstrap, twig template engine eloquent orm support and laravel routes.
+It is a good base to start for your project.

 How to install: